 The Open was originally staged at Prestwick Golf Club in 1860, then just a 12-hole course.
 Prestwick held every Open thru 1873, and last hosted the event in 1925.

-Future venues to keep an eye on begin with the Ailsa Course at Trump Turnberry, a famous host for both the Duel in the Sun as well as Tom Watson's near-miraculous victory in 2009.
-It is questionable whether the R&A wants to stage an Open there while owner of the resort, President Donald Trump, remains in office.
+Potential future venues to keep an eye on begin with the Ailsa Course at Trump Turnberry, a famous host for both the Duel in the Sun as well as Tom Watson's near-miraculous victory in 2009.
 The Honourable Company of Edinburgh Golfers, who own Muirfield, voted in 2017 to allow women members.
 That vote was reportedly required in order to keep Muirfield in the present-day rota.

 Four clubs have hosted the Open that are not in consideration at the time for future opens.
 Prestwick, Musselburgh Golf Links, Royal Cinque Golf Club and Prince's Golf Club are all some combination of too short or logistically challenging for future events.
 All 14 courses that have held The Open are open to the public.

 In 2020, the R&A announced it would cancel The Open at Royal St. George's due to coronavirus pandemic concerns.
 They announced Royal St. George's would host the event in 2021, and the 150th Open would be held at St. Andrews in 2022.
-In December, the R&A confirmed Royal Liverpool and Royal Troon would receive their planned Opens one year later.
+In December, the R&A confirmed Royal Liverpool and Royal Troon would receive their planned Opens one year later as well.